Evolution (C736)

 Explanation:

-Macroevolution refers to evolutionary changes that occur over long time scales, affecting entire lineages or groups of species.
-It encompasses phenomena such as speciation, adaptive radiation, and large-scale morphological changes.
-Unlike microevolution, which involves small genetic changes within populations, macroevolution addresses broad patterns of evolutionary change and diversification in life forms.
+Macroevolution refers to large-scale evolutionary changes that occur over long time periods, leading to the formation of new species and higher taxonomic groups.
+It encompasses processes such as speciation, adaptive radiation, and major morphological changes.
+Unlike microevolution, which involves small changes within populations, macroevolution describes the broad patterns of evolution responsible for the diversity of life.

 Correct Answer: